 Saftey Records of Airbus and Boeing

-We have to take into account that Boeing is much older than Airbus.
+We have to take into account that Boeing aircraft are much older than Airbus aircraft.
 Which in turn means they will have more safety incidents.

 The aviation industry has completely transformed in the last 40 years.
 Back in the last century, accidents were more frequent as the regulation and certifications were not as strict as nowadays.
 Bear in mind, that aviation technology was also still developing.

-As we can see from the graph below, accidents were far more frequent during that time.
+As we can see from the graph below, accidents with fatal crashes were far more frequent during that time.